Pearls from artists* # 288

 Comments are welcome!

-Posted on February 21, 2018, in An Artist's Life, Creative Process, Inspiration, Mexico, Pearls from Artists, Photography, Quotes and tagged "Journal of a Solitude: The intimate diary of a year in the life of a creative woman", a sinful day, empty days, forget, important, live, Los Cabos, May Sarton, Mexico, neurosis, produce, psyche, pushed oneself to the limit, rest, try not to be or do, valuable, wander.
+Posted on February 21, 2018, in 2018, An Artist's Life, Creative Process, Inspiration, Mexico, Pearls from Artists, Photography, Quotes and tagged "Journal of a Solitude: The intimate diary of a year in the life of a creative woman", a sinful day, empty days, forget, important, live, Los Cabos, May Sarton, Mexico, neurosis, produce, psyche, pushed oneself to the limit, rest, try not to be or do, valuable, wander.
 Bookmark the permalink.
-Leave a comment.
+Comments Off on Pearls from artists* # 288.